tariqahmed1912/internship-kloudle/docs/nodejsscan_sast.md

 sudo docker exec -it -u 0 dvna-app /bin/bash
 ```

-To install nodejsscan, we first need to install pip3 in 'dvna-app' container in production server.
+To install njsscan, we first need to install pip3 in 'dvna-app' container in production server.

 ```bash
 apt update